Virginia county/city boundaries and major rivers

 This site is far from complete.
 More footnotes are now being added to document the sources of ideas and facts, and to allow the reader to examine those source materials independently.
 The content and the organization will be revised and expanded constantly.

 This website was developed originally for the Geography of Virginia class (GGS 380) taught at George Mason University.
-The material on this site is not in any way an official statement of the university.
-The official disclaimer from the state's Use of Electronic Communications And Social Media is "views expressed on this website are my own and do not reflect the views of the Commonwealth of Virginia."
+The material on this site is not in any way an official statement of any government organization; views expressed on this website are my own and do not reflect the views of the Commonwealth of Virginia or George Mason University.

 My own perspective on Virginia places continues to evolve and shift as I learn more about the state.
 Some pages are outdated and need maintenance, just as many links need to be updated.
 My current point of view may have evolved since the page was created.